 Through hiking, they learn to lead right beside me in the proper position.
-They also begin to learn voice commands and transitions.
+They also learn voice commands and transitions.
 Each time I change speed I will say Trot or Step (step means walking for us).
 This also gets them ready for ground driving and long lining training.
 After a couple of ground driving sessions in the round pen and barnyard, this turns into us hiking with me ground driving behind them.

 Hiking together also gets them ready to do liberty type activities I like to throw in for variety and mental health.
 They learn to watch my body language and how I move.
-After a couple of weeks of just hiking 3 days a week, my donkeys are able to tell when I’m slowing down, speeding up or backing up before I even say the cue word it most of the time.
+After a couple of weeks of just hiking 3 days a week, my donkeys can tell when I’m slowing down, speeding up or backing up before I even say the cue word most of the time.
 They already know how I move and are used to watching me for what I will do next.

 Walking and jogging by the pigs, giving treats and praise gets them over the pigs and dogs quickly.
 I feel like if they can be desensitized to pigs they can get over anything!